DevExpGbb/github-azure-workload-identity/README.md

     - Tags?
     - Branches?
 Each of these will trigger/present themselves as a different "entity type" and hence the identity tied to the federated workload identity will be scoped accoridngly.

+> [!NOTE]
+Currently this demo is set to only work with GitHub Action Environments.
+As such the default Environment name will be "demo" unless otherwise specified via tfvars

 ## Scripted Bootstrapping with Terraform